-Using these 6 tips, you can utilize the full feature set that Google Calendar has to offer.
+Using these 6 tips, you can use the full feature set that Google Calendar has to offer.
 Making a separate calendar for a conference room or embedding a video call in an event invite can drastically increase efficiency and clarity in your life and schedule.

 1. Create a conference room scheduler using Calendar Resources